 Getting Around: Why You Need a Car

-While trains connect major towns (Arita, Takeo, Saga City), the best family spots—like the Forest Adventure or the coastal markets of Yobuko—are scattered.
+While trains connect major towns (Arita, Takeo, Saga City), the best family spots — like Forest Adventure or the coastal markets of Yobuko — are scattered across the prefecture.

 - The “Moving Locker” Strategy: A rental car acts as a mobile base.
 You can store strollers, changes of clothes, and souvenirs without hauling them on trains.

-- Nap Time: The drives between spots (usually 30–60 minutes) are perfect for toddlers to nap in the car seat, allowing you to recharge for the next adventure.
+- Nap Time: The drives between spots (usually 30–60 minutes) are perfect for toddlers to nap in the car seat, letting you recharge for the next adventure.

 Stroller Accessibility